-Everyone around you is looking forward to the office holiday party.
+Everyone around you is looking forward to their office holiday party.
 You’ve already started to get invitations to your family and friends’ celebrations, too.
-It seems like everywhere you look people are excited about these upcoming events.
+It seems like everywhere you look, people are excited about these upcoming events.

 Except for you – you’re dreading all of it.

-Social anxiety is a significant fear of being in unfamiliar social situations and/or people.
-It also includes worries about being judged or rejected by others, or doing or saying something that’s humiliating or embarrassing.
-If any of that sounds like you, then you may have social anxiety disorder (aka social phobia).
+Social anxiety is a significant fear of being in social situations and/or around people.
+It also includes worries about being judged or rejected by others or doing or saying something humiliating or embarrassing.
+If any of that sounds like you, you may have a social anxiety disorder (aka social phobia).
 But don’t worry, you’re not alone.
-Approximately 12.1% of adults in the US experience social anxiety at some point according to the National Institutes of Mental Health (NIMH).
+According to the National Institutes of Mental Health (NIMH), approximately 12.1% of adults in the US experience social anxiety at some point, according to the National Institutes of Mental Health (NIMH).